algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specifications/technical-specification.md

 ## Software

 This project uses C/C++ through the Arduino® IDE, to develop the firmware of the Seeed board.
-The company gave us their first version of the software they coded, which includes all the features explained in [their presentation](files/SportShield-project-Brief-AlgoSup-Embedded-software-optimization.pdf), and in the [Functional Specifications](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/functional-specification/functional-specification.md).
+The company gave us their first version of the software they coded ([here to download](files/arduino-code-05-03.zip)), which includes all the features explained in [their presentation](files/SportShield-project-Brief-AlgoSup-Embedded-software-optimization.pdf), and in the [Functional Specifications](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/functional-specification/functional-specification.md).

 The usage of public libraries is allowed.